sijingzhangzsj0604/docs/docs/cloud/guides/traffic-management/authentication/openid-connect.md

 show_feedback: true
 ---

 OpenID Connect is an identity layer based on the OAuth 2.0 framework.
-It allows third-party applications to authenticate the end-user and obtain their basic information.
+It allows third-party Service to authenticate the end-user and obtain their basic information.

 API7 Cloud supports the OpenID Connect plugin so that you can authenticate your API consumers with well-known providers